dougeby/IntuneDocs/intune/intune-data-warehouse-collections.md

 | DeletedDateUTC                                                       | Date and time in UTC when IsDeleted changed to True.                              | 11/23/2016 0:00                      |
 | RowLastModifiedDateTimeUTC                                           | Date and time in UTC when this MAM app was last modified   in the data warehouse. | 11/23/2016 0:00                      |

-## mamCheckins
+## checkins
-The **MamCheckin** entity represents data gathered when a Mobile Application Management (MAM) app instance has checked in with the Intune Service.
+The **checkin** entity represents data gathered when a Mobile Application Management (MAM) app instance has checked in with the Intune Service.

 > [!NOTE]
 > When an app instance checks in multiple times a day, the data warehouse stores it as single check-in.